Church in today’s world is complex

 Click here to learn more about the characteristics of a Thriving Congregation.

-Components of Helping Churches Thrive
+Helping Churches Thrive Cohorts

 • Nine month, churchwide process with facilitated workshops, worship focus and small group discussions.